keptn/keptn.github.io/content/docs/0.16.x/integrations/action_provider/index.md

 keywords: [0.16.x-integration]
 ---

 An *action-provider* is an implementation of a [*Keptn-service*](../custom_integration/#keptn-service) with a dedicated purpose.
 This type of service is responsible for executing a remediation action and therefore might even use another tool.
-The [Keptn CloudEvents](#cloudevents) an action-provider has to subscribe to is:
+The [Keptn CloudEvents](#cloudevents) to which an action-provider must subscribe is:

 - `sh.keptn.event.action.triggered`